dps923/winter2020/notes/week10 copy.md

 ## DPS923 MAP523 Week 10 Notes

 > Thursday, March 12 - classroom lecture
-> Monday, March 16 - online
+> Monday, March 16 - hands-on in the computer-lab

 More work with Core Data this week.
 And, a brief introduction to location services.